timdiels/pytil/readme.md

 Python 3 utility library.
 Looks like a turtle, tastes like chicken.

-Be warned: it's tailored to the author's needs and is probably not very reusable outside that context.
+Be warned: as a pre-alpha, none of the interface is stable yet, may be tailored to the author's current needs and is probably not very reusable outside that context.

 ## Project template usage